bmoss6/CheckMate2.0/README.md

 * Custom enclosure

 ### Documentation
-To regenerate the source code document ion run `doxygen config`
+To regenerate the source code documentation run `doxygen config`

+### Running Test
+Many of the classes have test built into them and by running the classes on their own will run the test.
+Several other miscellaneous tests can be found in the test folder.